RemyPaulJr/notes/projects/data-pipeline/coingecko api gcp pipeline/Daily Notes.md

 - ![[Pasted image 20250625165259.png]]
 ### **Improvements to make**

 - Clean up python script.
-Including formatting, commenting, and removing any redundant or uneccessary code.
+Including formatting, commenting, and removing any redundant or unnecessary code.
--
+- Improve workflow for kanban board.
+There is a plugin in obsidian so maybe could integrate that with git plugin to track everything in github.
+To remove the need for Notion.

+### ****